ArpanSaha07/personal-website/README.md

 - Project hover cursor

 ## Optional:
-- Create a button component
+- Refactor button component so that it can be used in all button instances in the project
 - Add change in shadow effect of ProjectCards on hover